 You may remember the term Senioritis being used often when you were a senior in high school.
 How enjoyable was it to be the oldest kids on campus while not having to worry about much except what college life was going to bring?
-As you’re welcoming your final year of college, you may start feeling the urge to do the bare minimum just to get you to your diploma.
-However, it is in your best interest to make sure you keep organized, go to your classes, and stay motivated for the remainder of the year to set yourself up for success in the beginning of your professional life.
+As you’re welcoming your final year of college, you may start feeling the urge to do the bare minimum just to get your diploma.
+However, it is in your best interest to make sure you keep organized, go to your classes, and stay motivated for the remainder of the year to set yourself up for success at the beginning of your professional life.

 As a senior, it’s important to really start thinking about your job prospects after college.
-Now that you are close to finished with your major, you may have a better idea of where you’d like your career to take you.
+Now that you are almost finished with your major, you may have a better idea of where you’d like your career to take you.
 To finish the year strong and set yourself up for success, make sure you follow these tips as you prepare for graduation:

 - Visit the Student Career Center

 If you haven’t already been there, the student career center is a helpful source of information for navigating the job market.
 Career centers often have an abundance of workshops to help you fine-tune your resume or practice your interviewing skills.

 - Attend Career Fairs

 Universities generally provide a career fair at least once per semester.
 Career fairs are a great way to start putting your professional self out there and see what kinds of skills and experience various employers are looking for in entry-level candidates.